IR on Severance Pay Morocco: Dismissal, Retirement, Resignation — 2026 Exemptions | Upsilon

 Voluntary Departure (Art.
 57)

-Compensation paid as part of a voluntary departure benefits from the same exemption regime as dismissal compensation: exemption up to the legal severance multiplied by 1.5.
+Compensation paid as part of a voluntary departure benefits from the same exemption regime as dismissal compensation: exemption up to the global cap of 1,000,000 MAD (Art.
+57-7 GTC).
 The excess portion is taxable under the progressive scale.

 Departure for Economic Reasons (Art.
 57-7)